algocompretto/scikit-mps/README.md

 - `0`: + Information about the simulations is written to the console
 - `1`: + Simulated realization(s) are shown in terminal
 - `2`: + Extra information is written to disk (Random path, ...)
-- `3`: + Debug information written to screen (in general not useful for an end-user)